CliMA/ClimateMachine.jl/src/Utilities/README.md

 7. Auxiliary functions for diagnostic purposes, e.g., other thermodynamic quantities
     * `liquid_ice_pottemp` (liquid-ice potential temperature)

-A moist dynamical core that assumes equilibrium thermodynamics can be obtained from a dry dynamical core with total energy as a prognostic variable by including a tracer for the total specific humidity `q_t`, using the functions, e.g., for the energies in the module, and computing the temperature `T` and the liquid and ice specific humidities `q_l` and `q_i` from the internal energy `E_int` by saturation adjustment through
+A moist dynamical core that assumes equilibrium thermodynamics can be obtained from a dry dynamical core with total energy as a prognostic variable by including a tracer for the total specific humidity `q_t`, using the functions, e.g., for the energies in the module, and computing the temperature `T` and the liquid and ice specific humidities `q_l` and `q_i` from the internal energy `E_int` by saturation adjustment:
 ```julia
     T, p, q_l, q_i   = saturation_adjustment(E_int, ρ, q_t, T_init);
 ```
-here, `ρ` is the density of moist air, `T_init` is an initial temperature guess for the saturation adjustment iterations, and the internal energy `E_int = E_tot - KE - geopotential` is the total energy `E_tot` minus kinetic energy `KE` and potential energy `geopotential` (all energies per unit mass).
-No changes to the "right-hand sides" are needed for a moist dynamical core that supports clouds, as long as they do not precipitate.
+here, `ρ` is the density of the moist air, `T_init` is an initial temperature guess for the saturation adjustment iterations, and the internal energy `E_int = E_tot - KE - geopotential` is the total energy `E_tot` minus kinetic energy `KE` and potential energy `geopotential` (all energies per unit mass).
+No changes to the "right-hand sides" of the dynamical equations are needed for a moist dynamical core that supports clouds, as long as they do not precipitate.
 Additional source-sink terms arise from precipitation.

-Schematically, such a core would look as follows:
+Schematically, the workflow in such a core would look as follows:
 ```julia

     # initialize